d954mas/defold-box2d/README.md

     -- Is this a fast moving body that should be prevented from tunneling through -- other moving bodies?
 Note that all bodies are prevented from tunneling through -- kinematic and static bodies.
 This setting is only considered on dynamic bodies.
-    -- @warning You should use this flag sparingly since it increases processing time. bullet = false,
+    -- @_Warning:_ You should use this flag sparingly since it increases processing time. bullet = false,

     -- Does this body start out enabled?